 * Take your time and don’t stress too much, this is the long winded way to make this trip and can take 3 days, but it’s relaxing and enjoyable!

-* There is a toilet on board for those asking and it’s not too bad!
+* There is a toilet on the slow boat to Laos from Chiang Mai for those asking and it’s not too bad!
 Bring some toilet roll just incase it runs out or doesn’t have any.
 Which in Asia in general is a always good idea!

 Have you ever taken the Luang Prabang to Chiang Mai slow boat or gone the other way from Chiang Mai to Luang Prabang?